 But painting a pale Irish guy, I figured it would contrast too much with the black pelt.
 So I chose a mixed color wolf to copy.
 There are other wolves with brown in them, so I added some brown to my pelt -

+You can see I also added the mid tone flesh to the warrior.
+So far so good.
 Then I added my last highlight to the figure, but IMHO I thought it was too bright.
 So I misted the middle color over the figure.
 This settled all my colors down.
 Next steps were to add color to the fur gauntlets, the leather straps, and the metal bits.
 For the metal I wanted something dark and added Steel from Vallejo's Metallics line to the axe blade, strap ring and a few "decorations" on the belt.
 I highlighted these with V's Silver.

 Finally, again thinking Irish, I added a reddish hair under the wold cap, blue eyes inside the wolf orbits, and some (rusty) orange to the chin mimicking a 5 o'clock shadow.